cudbg/lab/README.md

 # Adding Your Picture/Info

+* fork this repo
 * edit `_data/people.yml` and add your info
 * add a _square_ photo of yourself to `/files/images/people/`
+* submit a pull request